NBISweden/development-guidelines/README.md

 might as well happen directly on the development branch and the code here may therefore sometimes be broken (this should ideally never happen though).
-When the development branch is deemed "done" and has undergone testing and review, it is merged into the master branch.
+When the development branch is deemed "done" and has undergone testing and review, it is merged into the main branch.
 The release is then tagged with an appropriate release version.

 A **feature** branch (often called `feature/some_name` where `some_name` is